 One learning experience that stands out is from over 20 years ago, in my early day as Chief Customer Officer in a large division of a multi-billion-dollar company.
 Our customers interacted with us through physical locations, telephone, and online.
 They had expectations for a seamless experience, regardless of channel, and wanted us to know them and value them for the relationship.
 We surveyed them about their experience monthly and were responsible for analyzing their loyalty drivers.
 A corporate group defined our company-wide proprietary, composite customer loyalty score from multiple factors and variables that were shared monthly with all business units to provide action plans against.

 Deciphering the score every month was arduous, difficult to get to the ‘why,’ and impossible to define improvement actions.
 Our employees were not bought in and didn’t understand how they could improve the customer’s experience.
+One option is to offer clients up-to-date information about new drugs.
 I continually lobbied for a simpler way to measure CX and customer loyalty — one that could be understood easily and frequently during and post customer interactions, with a more comprehensive relationship feedback measurement twice a year.
 Unfortunately, many reorganizations prevented any changes to be made to the process or metric.

 I carry that lesson with me over 20 years later and have implemented many simpler approaches to measuring CX that is tied to business outcomes and is transparent for employees to understand.
 I learned from this big scar.

 Leading systemic Customer Experience across and through an organization is hard work and at the same time extremely gratifying.
 I think it’s important to celebrate the lessons learned, or scars, as much as the successes because that’s how you grow.

 As Cormac McCarthy said in All the Pretty Horses….’scars have the strange power to remind us that our past is real.’

 Failures are the best teachers.
 I know this because I lived it.